meehanman/Mobile-Application-Location-Based-Tracker/Server/README.md

 ### ```PUT /place```
 **Returns:** Edits a place, the place is specified from the place object PUT's `id` field (Restricted to admin users)

+## Stat Routes

+The stat route is used to provide statistics about the usage of locations.

+### ```GET /stats/location/:location```
+**Returns:** Returns statistical data about a locations usage over time including all events held at that location, the average usage etc. This data is used within the dashboard.
+(Restricted to admin users)

+## Track Routes

+The tracking routes don't keep or process a users data above checking if a location matches any data submitted to change the users attendance of an event to `attended`.

+### ```POST /poll```
+**Returns:** The interface where app can poll a uses location data such as GPS, Beacons and BSSID's from access points.
+Polling will update a users attendance at any events currently happening at any matching locations.